 Everyone agrees, for example, that Daniel Striped Tiger was Rogers’s surrogate for most of the show’s run.
 He openly despised consumer culture, cringing at the brutality used to sell children’s toys.
 More surprisingly, he mercilessly teased his close-knit television crew.
 When one crew member sends Rogers a cheeky picture of his naked backside, Rogers makes a poster of the man’s assets to be used as a Christmas gift.

 If there is one blemish exposed on Rogers’s record it’s his reluctance to acknowledge homosexuality.
 When Clemmons came out as gay to Rogers, he was instructed to conceal his sexuality for fear of backlash from sponsors.
-In his own inimitable style, Rogers rectified this error in judgement by forming an abiding friendship with the actor, becoming something of a surrogate father to him in the process.
+In his own inimitable style, Rogers rectified this error in judgment by forming an abiding friendship with the actor, becoming something of a surrogate father to him in the process.

 Won’t You Be My Neighbor? is a celebration of one man’s deeds and the kindness that informed all of his works.
-While it also dispels many of the bizarre myths surrounding Rogers, including his prolific killing record in the Marines (he never served), the film only bolsters his standing as a legend and a cult hero.
+While it also dispels many of the bizarre myths surrounding Mister Rogers, including his prolific killing record in the Marines (he never served), the film only bolsters his standing as a legend and a cult hero.
 If only for a few hours, this documentary proves that human kindness can be contagious.